-As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and Labor, Culture and the Arts that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 727, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 727, S.D.
-1, and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Education and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 240, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 240, S.D.
+1, and be referred to the Committee on Ways and Means.

-Respectfully submitted on behalf of the members of the Committees on Hawaiian Affairs and Labor, Culture and the Arts,
+Respectfully submitted on behalf of the members of the Committees on Education and Health,